Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an

 If you’re a business owner, then you know there is a massive difference between starting a business and growing a business.
 And the gap between a novel idea and a successful business is a tough one to close.

 User personas are detailed composites of your customers that allow you to understand them on a deeper, more meaningful level.
 In turn, creating user personas allows you to design a clearer, more productive and more successful marketing strategy.
 User personas allow you to reach your target audience in the most impactful way possible.
-This is why you should focus on creating your user personas before you focus on creating content, designing your website – or on anything, really.
+This is why you should focus on learning how to write user personas before focusing on creating content, designing your website – or on anything, really.
 Because how much sense does it make to try to appeal to everybody when you should be trying to target a specific somebody?
 It’s like writing your speech before you know who you are addressing.
 Or packing a suitcase without knowing your destination.

-Using a user persona to understand your ideal customer gives you the confidence and the direction you need to make the best decisions for your business.
+Using a user persona to understand your ideal customer gives you the confidence and direction you need to make targeted decisions for your business.
 With a clear concept of your audience, you’re able to strategize competently and comprehensively.
-You will be able to create compelling content that pulls at the heart strings of your customer.
+You’re able to create compelling content that pulls at the heart strings of your customer.
 With user personas, you’re able to shape what you want your buyers to believe about your organization and its values.
 Your customers become eager to refer their friends, so creating user personas provides a pipeline of future customers.
 And you will be able to connect with your audience on a more fundamental, more powerful level than ever before, creating connections and relationships that stand the test of time.

-So now that you understand the importance of user personas, it’s time to get down to brass tacks: How do you go about creating user personas?
+Now that you have a user persona definition to work from, it’s time to get down to brass tacks: How do you go about creating user personas?
 How do you really get to know your audience?
 To help you better understand how to write user personas, we break the process down into four key steps:

 Step 1: Start with the demographics